pravatkiran/webrtc-video/README.md

 ## WorkFlow

-To start the app run the app form it's working directory with ng `ng serve` command then on open browser enter `http://localhost:4200/#init` url which will be sender through which app will be initated.
+To start the app run the app from it's working directory with `ng serve` command then open browser enter `http://localhost:4200/#init` url which will be sender through which app will be initated.

- After entering `http://localhost:4200/#init` url browser will ask permission for microphone and webcamera allow it then after couple of seconds sender's id as an offer will be shown as an object in browser's console copy this id, open new tab and enter
+ After entering `http://localhost:4200/#init` url on browser, browser will ask permission for microphone and webcamera allow it then after couple of seconds sender's id as an offer will be shown as an object in browser's console copy this id, open new tab and enter
- `http://localhost:4200`and past the copied sender's id in userId field and click connect button.
+ `http://localhost:4200`and paste the copied sender's id in userId field and click connect button.

- This will generate receiver's id as an object in browser's console copy object and navigate to `http://localhost:4200/#init` tab, clear the userId input field and and past the copied receiver's id and past it to userID input field then click on connect button.
+ This will generate receiver's id as an object in browser's console copy object and navigate to `http://localhost:4200/#init` tab, clear the userId input field and pass the copied receiver's id and paste it to userID input field then click on connect button.

 After clicking on connect button peer-connection will start and live video will start to stream on browser.
  For Message after connection write message on message text area and click on message button message will  appear on next tab's console.